 Top 5 Cyber Security Tips For Black Friday and Cyber Monday

-Before entering any personal or company information into a website, you should ensure the site is safe and secure.
-To confirm a website is secure the first thing you should do is look for a padlock symbol in the address bar, and ensure the URL begins with ‘https://’, the ‘S’ indicates that this website has been encrypted with an SSL certificate.
-Entering information on a website without HTTPS could be intercepted by criminals.
+To confirm that it is secure the first thing you should do is look for a padlock symbol in the address bar, and the URL you are on begins with ‘https://’.
+The ‘S’ indicates that this website has been encrypted with an SSL certificate.
+Entering sensitive information on a website without HTTPS could be intercepted by cybercriminals.

-Unfortunately, this system isn’t foolproof.
-So, before you purchase on any website, it is worth double checking the URL is correct and submitting it into a website safety check tool such as Google Safe Browsing or do a WHOIS lookup to see who owns the website.
-This quick sanity check may save you a lot of trouble.
+The website can also be confirmed by submitting the URL to a website safety check tool such as Google Safe Browsing or WHOIS lookup.
+This quick sanity check may save you a lot of trouble in the long run.

 3. Use Credit or Pre-Paid Debit cards where possible

-Credit Cards offer additional protection in comparison to other forms of payment, most major credit card companies such as Mastercard and VISA provide “zero liability” policies which make it easy to claim money back if you are the victim of cyber fraud.
+Credit Cards offer additional protection in comparison to other forms of payment, most major credit card companies such as Mastercard and VISA provides “zero liability” policies which make it easy to claim money back if you are the victim of cyber fraud.

 If you don’t have a Credit Card, another alternative is to purchase a Pre-Paid Debit card.
 These cards allow you to upload a certain amount of money ahead of shopping which you can then spend.
-These provide you a safeguard as they allow you to segregate your actual bank debit card and card details with online shopping.
+They provide a safeguard as they allow you to segregate your bank debit card and card details with online shopping.

 4. Avoid Public Wi-Fi

-Cyber criminals can also spread malware across public Wi-Fi which could provide them with unrestricted access to everything on your device.
+Malicious actors can also spread malware across public Wi-Fi which could provide them with unrestricted access to everything on your device.